(RIL yoo zole)

 Mean Cl was found to be 30% lower in women compared with men in 1 clinical trial.

 Special Populations: Race

 No significant racial differences in pharmacokinetic parameters were found between Japanese and white patients.

 Riluzole is eliminated 20% faster in patients who smoke.

 Treatment of amyotrophic lateral sclerosis (ALS); riluzole can extend survival or time to tracheostomy

 Severe hypersensitivity reactions to riluzole or any component of the formulation

-Adults: Oral: 50 mg every 12 hours; no increased benefit can be expected from higher daily doses, but adverse events are increased
+ALS treatment: Oral: 50 mg every 12 hours; no increased benefit can be expected from higher daily doses, but adverse events are increased.

 Dosage adjustment in smoking: Cigarette smoking is known to induce CYP1A2; patients who smoke cigarettes would be expected to eliminate riluzole faster.
 There is no information, however, on the effect of, or need for, dosage adjustment in these patients.